-Airservices collects noise and operational data from twelve noise monitors (Environmental Monitoring Unit, EMU) around Sydney Airport.
-Noise monitors are grouped below according to their direction from the airport.
+Airservices collects noise and operational data from three noise monitors (Environmental Monitoring Unit, EMU) around Cairns Airport at the following locations.

 Noise monitoring is not conducted to determine compliance with aircraft noise regulations – there is no regulated maximum level for aircraft noise.
 Rather, aircraft operating in Australia are required to meet noise standards imposed through the Air Navigation (Aircraft Noise) Regulations 1984.
 These regulations stipulate compliance with international noise standards that apply to the design and production of aircraft, and specify the amount of noise that may be emitted by an aircraft type or model.
 Aircraft that do not meet these standards are prohibited from engaging in air navigation in Australia unless exceptional circumstances apply.
 This is administered by the Department of Infrastructure and Regional Development.